marko-knoebl/slides/sections/react-advanced/15-state-management-with-actions-and-reducers-en.md

-# State management with reducers
+# State management with actions and reducers

 <!-- NOTE: other sections link to this section - take care when reordering -->